Mundu

 The mundu (Malayalam: muṇṭŭ; [muɳɖɯ̽]) is a garment worn around the waist in the Indian states of Kerala, Tamil Nadu, the Lakshadweep archipelago, and the Indian Ocean island nation of Maldives.
 It is closely related to sarongs like dhotis and lungis.
 It is normally woven in cotton and coloured white or cream.
 The colour is dependent on whether the cotton is bleached or unbleached.
 A khadaṟ muṇṭŭ is made using handlooms.
 When unbleached, the mundu is called nēriyatu.
 In modern times, two types of mundu are prevalent—the single and the double.
 A single mundu is wrapped only once around the waist, while the double one is folded in half before wearing.
 A mundu is usually starched before use.

 Men

 A mundu usually has a line of comparatively thicker cloth woven into it near the border called the kara.
 The kara can be coloured and comes in various sizes.
 There is also double coloured and ornamental kara (a strip of colour at the end of the mundu).
 For more ceremonial occasions (like weddings), a mundu has a golden embroidery known as kasavu.
 The wearer highlights the 'kara' by carefully folding the end of the mundu.
-The kara generally appears on the right-hand side of the person, though styles with the kara on the left side are prevalent.

-Unspoken rules of etiquette govern the way the mundu is worn.
-Men will often fold the garment in half to resemble a short skirt when working, cycling, etc. When faced with such a social situation, the fold of the mundu is loosened with an imperceptible flick and it flutters down to cover the legs completely.
-Sometimes a belt will be used; a popular Velcro belt that comes in either green or black has yellow pockets to keep valuables and hold the mundu (or lungi) secure.